About Me – originally posted Feb. 27, 2013

 Support Group Programs

 Within a month of diagnosis, I joined a support group and tried to get in some exercise while still working full time (you know how well that worked).
 Fifteen months later, I decided to retire a little earlier than planned so I could concentrate on my health and attend exercise classes.
-I now exercise at the Healthplex 3-4 days a week in both land and water exercise classes (some classes just for Parkinson’s).
+Since moving I do a lot of exercising in the pool and have started swimming laps which makes me feel great.
+I also take other exercise classes and belong to the Bike Club.
+I don’t attend the Support Group I started with, I actually don’t go to a support group any more.
+I found it not as helpful as it was in the beginning.
+However, I do facilitate a small PD Support group in my retirement community, which I enjoy doing.

-My support group offered art therapy classes last year and continues this year.
+My support group offered art therapy classes a few years ago.
 I felt inspired doing art projects and sharing the interpretation with the other participants.
 Time seemed to stand still, not matter.
 I found myself immersed in concentration and creation.
-That inspired me to start taking art classes: beginner drawing, colored and water color pencil, acrylic painting and a jewelry class at a Pinot and Painting establishment (wine and appetizers included!!), mosaic classes, botanical leaf printing classes, and few others.
-To my delight, I discovered I was quite good and thoroughly enjoyed myself.
+That inspired me to start taking art classes: beginner drawing, colored pencil and water color, mosaic classes, botanical leaf printing classes, and few others.
+To my delight, I discovered I was quite creative and thoroughly enjoyed myself.
 I never had the time prior to retiring to indulge myself in any art classes.
 Who knew I’d love this new discovery so much!

 It took me about 9 months into my retirement to figure out what activities I truly enjoyed, what other activities I wanted to explore, and where, how and with whom I wanted to invest my time and energy.
 I was learning how to achieve the balance in my life between Parkinson’s related activities and what I call the “other parts of my life”.
 My poetry and art reflect the balance I found that allows me to live in peace with my Parkinson’s.